Privacy-Lab-Latam-Builders/Aleph-Hackathon-FHEvm-Zama/README.md

-# fhevm-react-template
+# CONPRO

-This is an example dApp made with React.js to let users do transfers of a `ConfidentialERC20` token on fhEVM.
-It contains also a button to request the decryption of an encrypted secret value.
+This is our MVP of the CONPRO project who is participating in Aleph's Summer Hackathon.

+CONPRO is an example of unleash the potential of Fully Homomorphic Encryption (FHE) and build a groundbreaking dApp using Zama's fhEVM.

 ## How to use this repo